Top 30+ DevOps interview questions [Ultimate list]

 - Continuous testing: Selenium, Katalon Platform

-The typical change management approaches need to be appropriately integrated with DevOps’s modern practices.
-The first step is to centralize changes into a single platform to streamline the change, problem and incident management processes.
+The typical change management approach needs to be appropriately integrated with DevOps’s modern practices.
+The first step is to centralize changes into a single platform to streamline the change, problem, and incident management processes.

 Next, businesses should establish high transparency standards to make sure everyone is on the same page and assure accuracy over internal information and communication.

-Stratify the upcoming changes and establish robust policies will help minimize risks and shorten the changing period.
-Lastly, organizations should apply automation into their process and integrate with their DevOps software.
+Stratifying the upcoming changes and establishing robust policies will help minimize risks and shorten the timeline for change.
+Lastly, organizations should apply automation into their process and integrate it with their DevOps software.

 1. What are some core components of CI/CD?

 A stable CI/CD pipeline requires a repository management tool that acts as a version control system so that developers can keep track of changes in the software build.

-In the version control system, developers can also collaborate on a project, compare between versions and undo any mistakes they make, thus mitigate disruption to all team members.
+In the version control system, developers can also collaborate on a project, compare between versions, and undo any mistakes they make, thus mitigating disruption to all team members.

-Continuous testing and automated testing are two of the most pivotal keys to successfully establish a seamless CI/CD pipeline.
+Continuous testing and automated testing are the two most pivotal keys to successfully establishing a seamless CI/CD pipeline.
 Automated testing must be integrated into all product development phases (including unit, integration, and system testing) to cover all functionalities such as performance, usability, performance, load, stress, and security.